project-image

 Notes on Page Layout (Part II)

-over 1 year ago – Sat, Oct 29, 2022 at 11:08:59 PM
+about 2 years ago – Sat, Oct 29, 2022 at 11:08:59 PM

 Given the wide range of format styles In WAD’s own productions, how should I reconcile those while keeping the new production “his” in spirit as much as possible?
 My design responsibility was to set up pages that reflected this spirit, but with Caledonia as the typeface through the full production.
 (For those unfamiliar with Dwiggins’s Caledonia type, he based this 1939 design for Linotype on the family of types generally known as Scotch Roman, which includes the Bulmer types he admired so much.)
 In addition, I needed to include running heads to identify the eleven different stories in the book and provide navigational cues for the reader.
 Finally, I wanted to make it easy to add as many illustrations as I could manage from the major trove I had discovered in the files of the Dwiggins Collection, and to do so in various sizes and in varying locations on the pages.